NicLandajo/Crate/README.md

 Crate is open source and free to use, modify, and adapt to your pipeline.
 If you build something meaningful on top of it, fix a problem, add a module, or improve performance, we would love to hear about it!

 ## Questions - Learning - Deployment

-We are happy to help students, freelancers, boutiques, and studios.
+We’re always happy to help students, freelancers, boutiques, and studios.
+Whether you need a quick tip, some feedback, or just want to bounce ideas around, feel free to reach out!

 Nic Landajo - nicolas.landajo@gmail.com

+#